consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 ### 2.01 `GET /.well-known/data-rights.json` ("Data Rights Discovery" endpoint)

-This is the Data Rights Discovery endpoint, responding at a well-known endpoint on the Covered Business’s primary End-User focused domain.
+This is the Data Rights Discovery endpoint, responding at a well-known endpoint on the Covered Business’s primary User focused domain.
 This [RFC8615] URI will return a JSON document conforming to this schema.
-This endpoint exists for End-Users and Authorized Agents to be able to take Data Rights Actions.
+This endpoint exists for Users and Authorized Agents to be able to take Data Rights Actions.

-For instance, an End-User looking to exercise their data rights for Example, Inc. whose homepage is https://example.com/ MUST be able to GET https://example.com/.well-known/data-rights.json without knowledge of the Covered Business’s relationship to any Privacy Infrastructure Provider.
+For instance, an User looking to exercise their data rights for Example, Inc. whose homepage is https://example.com/ MUST be able to GET https://example.com/.well-known/data-rights.json without knowledge of the Covered Business’s relationship to any Privacy Infrastructure Provider.

 [XXX] ^ is this a MUST?